Nibormik/Gamma-Spectrometer/README.md

 ## Similarities between projects

-since this is based upon the schematic of the Open Gamma Detector there are not allot of diffrences main diffrences are diffrent cpu and the comunication method due to the enviorment to way comunictation is not possible so the bord does not support it
+Since this is based upon the schematic of the Open Gamma Detector there are not allot of diffrences.
+Main diffrences are a diffrent cpu and the data output (wich is stricly analog) Due to the enviorment, to-way comunictation is not possible so the bord does not support it.

-The scintilator end general operational methon of the systen is equal to that of the Opgen Gamma Detecto
+The scintilator end general operational methon of the systen is equal to that of the Opgen Gamma Detector

 ![Alt text](Doc/BoardRender.png)